core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 which indicates that the part is not present.

-A third situation that is common only ever has a single representation in the sequence, which selects one of a set of formats possible for this situation.
-This kind of union of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.
+A third situation that is common only ever has a single representation in the sequence, where the sender selects just one of a set of formats possible for this situation.
+This kind of union type of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.

-Where these rules are not sufficient for an application, it might still use the general format defined here, but register a new media type and an associated Content-Format identifier to associate the representation with these more specific semantics instead of using application/multipart-core.
+Where these rules are not sufficient for an application, it might still use the general format defined here, but register a new media type and an associated Content-Format identifier to associate the representation with these more specific semantics instead of using the application/multipart-core media type.

+Also, future specifications might want to define rough equivalents for other multipart media types with specific semantics not covered by the present specification, such as multipart/alternative (Section 5.1.4 of
+{{-mime-types}}), where several alternative representations are provided in the message, but only one of those is to be selected by the recipient for its use (this is less likely to be useful in a constrained environment with facilities for pre-flight discovery).

 ## Requirements Language